How U.S. Manufacturers Can Manage the Risks of North American Nearshoring

 U.S. manufacturers have increasingly moved production operations, suppliers and distributors from Asia to American, Canadian and Mexican shores – a strategy known as nearshoring.

-There are compelling reasons why North American nearshoring demands are increasing.
+There are compelling reasons North American nearshoring demands are increasing.
 The benefits can be convincing, yet nearshoring comes with some unique risks.
 Before nearshoring becomes part of any business plan, it’s important to understand the risks and implement strategies to address them.
 This helps ensure that nearshoring operations have the best chance for success.

 6 reasons nearshoring is on the rise